jina-ai/jina/docs/fundamentals/flow/create-flow.md

 (flow)=
-Open questions:
-Does polling/sharding/replicas belong here?

 # Create a Flow

 A `Flow` can by created as a Python object and can be easily used as a Context Manager.
 The Context Manager will make sure that the `Flow` will be started and closed correctly.
-Starting a `Flow` means starting of all its Executors.
+Starting a `Flow` means starting all its Executors.

 The most trivial `Flow` is the empty `Flow` as shown below: